mashpie/i18n-node/README.md

 	    // setup some locales - other locales default to en silently locales:['en', 'de'],

+	    // you may alter a site wide default locale
+	    defaultLocale: 'de',

 	    // sets a custom cookie name to parse locale settings from
 	    cookie: 'yourcookiename',